Same-sex marriage in Wyoming: Developments after legalization

-On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
-Hodges that same-sex couples have a constitutional right to marry under the Due Process and Equal Protection clauses of the Fourteenth Amendment.
-The decision legalized same-sex marriage nationwide in the United States.

 In March 2017, the Wyoming Supreme Court issued a ruling 3–2 discipling a judge, Ruth Neely from Pinedale, who had, in violation of her oath of office, said she would not marry same-sex couples.
 Neely had informed a local newspaper in 2015 that she would "not be able to" perform the marriages due to her religious beliefs, and compared homosexuality to alcoholism and theft.
 The Wyoming Commission on Judicial Conduct and Ethics opened an investigation, and concluded that Neely had violated the Wyoming Code of Judicial Conduct and recommended that she be removed from her judicial position: "Judges do not enjoy the same freedom to proselytize their religious beliefs as ordinary citizens."
 The commission said that her statement amounted to a conclusion that "adherence to the law is optional".
 Neely appealed directly to the Supreme Court in August 2016.
 The court rejected Neely's claims but modified her penalty, issuing instead a "public censure" and demanding that she either marry all couples, regardless of sexual orientation, or none.

 On February 14, 2018, two Republican representatives, Lars Lone and Roy Edwards, introduced the Marriage and Constitution Restoration Act to the Wyoming House of Representatives.
 The bill sought to reenact the state's same-sex marriage ban, and ban the state's political subdivisions from "granting, endorsing, respecting or recognizing any marriage not between a man and woman".
 The bill would have thus been in violation of Obergefell and the U.S. Constitution.
 House lawmakers refused to consider the bill and killed it merely two days after its introduction to the House.